 - On the resource Settings page, set your telescope calendar time period span to include only the time periods you want to manage.

 - Limit the number of time periods in the telescope calendar to narrow the list of investments returned based on investment dates.

-- Use filters in resource management views to reduce the amount of data that is displayed.
+- Use filters in the resource management views to reduce the amount of data that is displayed.

 - Optimize the security for your resource managers (Derrick) and project coordinators (Barb) as follows:

 - On the Resources to Investments view, use resource booking rights to control the visibility of the resource rows.

 - On the Investments to Resources view, use the investment edit and view rights to control the visibility of the investment rows.

 Refer to the following table to familiarize yourself with the visual indicators and icons on the resource management views: